 29/1/1947 Lavatories + water pipes frozen - school continued till 11.15 then dismissed

 30/1/1947 Heavy falls of snow.
 36 children came at 9 am dismissed at 11 am after each child had 2 bottles of milk.
 Dinners served at 12 o'clock.

 3/2/1947 Thaw during the weekend.
-Northern end of building flooded - impossible to use it.
-Children given milk and sent home for rest of day.
+Northern end of the building flooded - impossible to use it.
+Children given milk and sent home for rest of the day.
 (Children were given free milk to drink at school) Meals served at 12 o'clock.

 20/11/1947 School closed today for wedding of Princess Elizabeth (The present Queen Elizabeth)